ITCML/Awesome-Traditional-Chinese-Medicine-Compute/README.md

 # Awesome-Traditional-Chinese-Medicine-Compute

+If you have any problems, suggestions or improvements, please submit the issue or PR.

 🚀 **TCM Compute** (Traditional Chinese Medicine Compute) is a cutting-edge project that integrates the ancient wisdom of Traditional Chinese Medicine (TCM) with modern computational techniques.
 Harness the power of AI, machine learning, and big data to explore and advance the efficacy and understanding of TCM.

 ## 💡 Why TCM Compute?